nim-works/nimskull/doc/contributing.rst

 state "opt-in" via a new `-d:nimPreviewX` or command line flag and then should become the new default later, in follow-up versions.
-This way users can track regressions more easily. ("git bisect" is not an acceptable alternative, that's for Nim compiler developers, not for Nim users.)
+This way users can track regressions more easily. ("git bisect" is not an acceptable alternative, that's for Nim compiler developers, not for |NimSkull| users.)

 Above all else, additive approaches that don't change existing behaviors should be preferred.